CURRENT

 A portrait of disabled dancer and artist’s model Sawami Fukuoka.
 This short digital film meditates on ways one navigates caustic insecurities through the telling of a traditional Japanese folk tale.
 It uses college and animation techniques to illuminate the tension between being and being seen.

-Featuring beautifully delicate music by the band “Between”, the film is an Official Selection of the 2025 Video Art & Experimental Film Festival in New York City and an “International Award” recipient from the 2025 Under the Radar Film Festival for Artistic Film, Animation and Experimental Sequential Media in Vienna, Austria.
+Featuring a beautifully intimate performance by Ms. Fukuoka and delicate music by the band “Between”, the film is an Official Selection of the 2025 Video Art & Experimental Film Festival in New York City and an “International Award” recipient from the 2025 Under the Radar Film Festival for Artistic Film, Animation and Experimental Sequential Media in Vienna, Austria.

 surface tension was shot in Hieidaira, Japan and North Hamptonshire, UK.